-Continuing our comprehensive company engagement program, which prioritises increased disclosure of how companies are addressing modern slavery risks and gaining an in-depth understanding of company supply chains and supplier relationships.
-In FY22, we held 75 direct engagement meetings with ASX 300 companies and have addressed modern slavery in 21% of our direct engagements.

-Supply chain assessment

-Expanding modern slavery assessment by independent service provider FairSupply to include the Fund's property and infrastructure assets in the investment portfolio.
-This assessment identifies the countries, companies and industries that pose the highest modern slavery risks through an in-depth examination of their supply chains.
+Continuing our comprehensive Enhancing our asset-level integration framework for unlisted assets in company engagement program, which prioritises increased disclosure relation to modern slavery and commencement of an ESG training of how companies are addressing modern slavery risks and gaining program, that includes modern slavery for non-executive directors an in-depth understanding of on our larger, directly-held unlisted company supply chains and supplier relationships.
+In FY22, we held assets.
+75 direct engagement meetings with ASX 300 companies and Best practice have addressed modern slavery Continuing our membership of Investors Against Slavery and in 21% of our direct engagements.
+Trafficking Asia-Pacific (IAST APAC), Supply chain assessment which is creating a consistent Expanding modern slavery framework and coordinated assessment by independent service engagement program to encourage provider FairSupply to include the companies to adopt best-practice Fund's property and infrastructure approaches to identifying and mitigating modern slavery risk assets in the investment portfolio. in company supply chains.
+This assessment identifies the countries, companies and industries that pose the highest modern Advocacy slavery risks through an in-depth Continuing involvement in, and examination of their supply chains.

+4 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage International Labour Organization (ILO), Walk Free, and International Organization for Migration (IOM), Geneva, 2022.